Traewelling/trwl-doc/README.md

 ## 3. Specific Requirements

 ### 3.1 Functionality
-This section will list all functional requirements for "Träwelling" and explain their functionality.
+This section will list all functional requirements for _Träwelling_ and explain their functionality.
 Each of the following subsections represents a subsystem of our application.

 #### 3.1.1 Membership
+A user has to create an account to be able to use _Träwelling_ fully.
+They will need to register either via mail and password or via social media (e.g. Twitter, Mastodon, Apple, etc.).

 #### 3.1.2 Check in

-#### 3.1.3 Basic interaction

 ### 3.2 Usability